To develop leadership and communication skills, reduce achievement gap, increase graduation rates and provide a broad perspective of the community.

 - Applications must be submitted to Chamber of Commerce “Youth Leadership Anderson County” Coordinator.

-Advisory Board – Board of Directors
+Advisory Board – Advisory Board

 - The Youth Leadership Anderson County Project is controlled by a board of directors consisting of one representative from the Leadership Anderson County Board.